romanpauk/dingo/docs/architecture/overview.md

 At a high level, Dingo runs this sequence:

 1. `register_type<...>()` deduces the missing registration policies.
-2. The runtime lane creates storage-backed factories for each exposed interface, or the static lane normalizes `bindings<...>` into a validated static source.
+2. The runtime path creates storage-backed factories for each exposed interface, or the static path normalizes `bindings<...>` into a validated static source.
 3. `resolve<T>()` converts `T` into the internal lookup form.
-4. The container selects the matching runtime or static binding lane.
+4. The container selects the matching runtime or static binding source.
-5. The selected lane builds an `instance_request` with the lookup type and requested descriptor, then calls the matching factory method for value, lvalue reference, rvalue reference, or pointer resolution.
+5. The selected source builds an `instance_request` with the lookup type and requested descriptor, then calls the matching factory method for value, lvalue reference, rvalue reference, or pointer resolution.
 6. The factory or static resolution path gets or builds the stored instance